-SE332 THE LAW AND DIFFERENTIATED INSTRUCTION
+SE332 THE LAW AND DIFFERENTIATED INSTRUCTION (4).

-(4).
 In the highly litigated area of Special Education, it is imperative that professionals in the field understand the legal requirements of providing a free and appropriate public education to students with disabilities.
 Historical, philosophical and legal foundations of special education in relation to contemporary trends and issues at federal, state and local school district levels for children adolescents, and young adults are addressed.
 Topics include technology in education, school law and teacher liability, identification of at-risk students, and Individual Family Service Plan (IFSP) and Individualized Education Plan (IEP) procedures and legal issues.
 Prerequisite: ED360

 SE334 ASSISTIVE TECHNOLOGY FOR STUDENTS WITH MILD/MODERATE DISABILITIES (2).
 This course will have students analyze, design, develop, implement, and evaluate educational technology as an instructional resource to meet the needs of students with mild to moderate learning needs in various PreK-12 classroom settings as integrated with principles of learning and assessment.
 Students will utilize technology to incorporate principles of Universal Design for Learning and differentiated instruction to meet the needs of learners through discussions, modeling, laboratory experiences, and completion of a comprehensive project.
-Prerequisite: ED360 and Admission to the Teacher Education Program course will present current theories, issues, research findings, and practices as they relate to the development of social skills and effective classroom management of students with mild to intensive behavioral problems that may or may not co-exist with other learning needs.
-These issues are examined from a student-centered, culturally sensitive, and multi-agency perspective.
-The course will provide future educators with an understanding of different conceptual models, approaches, and strategies for individualizing instruction for K-12 students with socio-emotional and behavioral disorders in the full continuum of educational settings, from least to most restrictive.
-Prerequisites: ED360 and Admission to the Teacher Education Program
+Prerequisite: ED360 and Admission to the Teacher Education Program or Applicable Education Studies Concentration.

-SE341 CLASSROOM MANAGEMENT STRATEGIES FOR INCLUSIVE AND SPECIAL EDUCATION SETTINGS (4).
-This
+SE343 BEHAVIOR AND CLASSROOM MANAGEMENT STRATEGIES IN INCLUSIVE AND SPECIAL EDUCATION